cbueche/ZenPacks.ShaneScott.QoS/README.md

 Debugging the QoS configuration parsing
 ---------------------------------------

-Deeply buried within the Zenpack is a script I wrote to understand QoS and how Cisco models it in its MIB.
-The script can be invoked by something like this (adapt the path accordingly):
+Deeply buried within the Zenpack distribution is a script I wrote to understand QoS and how Cisco models it in its MIB.
+The script can be invoked by something like this (adapt the path accordingly and/or copy the script to whatewer sane location):

-    $ZENHOME/ZenPacks/ZenPacks.ShaneScott.QoS.egg/ZenPacks/ShaneScott/QoS/utils/qos_parser.py -c community -d device
+    .../qos_parser.py -c community -d device

 It produces a hierarchical view of service-policies attached to interfaces, including the underlying classes and policies.
 The code of the ZenPack modeler is an adaptation of this script.